Gregwar/fatcat/docs/fun-with-fat.md

 ### The directory loop

-In FAT32, directories are just a list of entries which can point to files or other directories.
+In FAT, directories are just a list of entries which can point to files or other directories.

 Other directories are referenced using their cluster.
 With `fatcat`, you can